-Throughout it all, staff has focused on core content, distance learning techniques, and addressing special circumstances.
-These include academic plans for English learners, communication with families, technology and access for all students, nutrition and mental health, students with special needs and more.
+As we think of alternative learning scenarios for reopening our buildings, staff has focused on core content, distance learning techniques, and addressing special circumstances.
+These include academic plans for English learners, communication with families, technology and access for all students, nutrition and mental health services, supports for students with special needs and more.
 Time and again, people have stepped forward to ensure that in whatever tier of instruction we find ourselves, learning will continue.
 Our families have been strong partners in providing educational services to children.